 11.5 Adjustments

+Policy:

 Adjustments to allocated and billed services under a negotiated agreement must be performed in accordance with applicable requirements.

 The requirements for conducting carry forward adjustments of allocated central services costs, and adjustments of billed central services costs are discussed in this section.

+Note: The content that follows is based on Appendix V to 2 CFR Part 200 State/Local Governmentwide Central Service Cost Allocation Plans.

-Carry-forward Adjustments of Allocated Central Service Costs.
+Carry-forward Adjustments of Allocated Central Service Costs

 Allocated central service costs are usually negotiated and approved for a future fiscal year on a “fixed with carry-forward” basis.
 Under this procedure, the fixed amounts for the future year covered by agreement are not subject to adjustment for that year.
 However, when the actual costs of the year involved become known, the differences between the fixed amounts previously approved and the actual costs will be carried forward and used as an adjustment to the fixed amounts established for a later year.
 This “carry-forward” procedure applies to all services whose costs were fixed in the approved plan.
 However, a carry-forward adjustment is not permitted, for a service activity that was not included in the approved plan, or for unallowable costs that must be reimbursed immediately.

-Adjustments of Billed Central Services.
-Billing rates used to charge federal awards must be based on the estimated costs of providing the services, including an estimate of the service costs.
+Adjustments of Billed Central Services

+Billing rates used to charge federal awards must be based on the estimated costs of providing the services, including an estimate of the allocable service costs.
 A comparison of the revenue generated by each billed service (including total revenues whether or not billed or collected) to the actual allowable costs of the services will be made at least annually, and an adjustment will be made for the difference between the revenue and the allowable costs.
-These adjustments will be made through one of the following adjustment methods: (a) a cash refund to the federal government for the federal share of the adjustment; (b) credits to the amounts charged to the individual programs; (c) adjustments to future billing rates; or (d) adjustment to allocated central service costs.
+These adjustments will be made through one of the following adjustment methods:

+a cash refund including earned or imputed interest, if applicable, chargeable in accordance with applicable federal cognizant agency for indirect costs regulations to the federal government for the federal share of the adjustment;

+credits to the amounts charged to the individual programs;

+adjustments to future billing rates; or

+adjustment to allocated central service costs.

 Adjustments to allocated central services will not be permitted where the total amount of the adjustment for a particular service share exceeds $500,000.

-Authority:

-OMB Circular A-87 Attachment C, (G)(3) and (G)(4)

-UGMS Part II Attachment C, (G)(3) and (G)(4)
+Reference:

+OMB Uniform Guidance: Appendix V to 2 CFR Part 200

-Last Update: January 27, 2009
+Last Update: October 1, 2023